1 Don’t put your date of birth on your CV

 2 Don’t make your CV any longer than two sides of A4

-Recruiters often have hundreds of candidates to wade through, so keep your CV short and punchy and you’ll have a better chance of standing out from the crowd.
+Many applications are done online now.
+But for any vacancy that requires a written application, remember that recruiters often have hundreds of candidates to wade through, so keep your CV short and punchy, and you’ll have a better chance of standing out from the crowd.
 If you’re struggling for space, just list your last ten years’ worth of work experience and summarise the rest in a short paragraph.

 Read our five tips for creating a killer LinkedIn profile.

 3 Tailor your CV to each job you apply for

 Don’t fire off the same CV left, right and centre to any job advert you come across.
 Study each vacancy and tweak your application by emphasising your most relevant skills and experience.

 4 Boost your chances of employment by posting your CV online

 While looking for vacancies online is probably your first port of call when you're job hunting, don't forget to create profiles on jobseeking sites as well - try Jobsite, Reed, Monster and Indeed.
 If you don't already have a profile on LinkedIn, make one - recruiters trawl this site to match vacancies with potential candidates.